cs3110/textbook/src/chapters/preface/install.md

 **Windows.** Unix development in Windows 10 is made possible by the Windows Subsystem for Linux (WSL).
 Follow [Microsoft's install instructions for WSL][wsl].
-From the perspective of this textbook and CS 3110, it doesn't matter whether you join Windows Insider.
-But WSL2 is preferred over WSL1 by OCaml (and WSL2 offers performance and functionality improvements), so install WSL2 if you can.
 Here are a few notes on Microsoft's instructions:

+- From the perspective of this textbook and CS 3110, it doesn't matter whether you join Windows Insider.

+- WSL2 is preferred over WSL1 by OCaml (and WSL2 offers performance and
+  functionality improvements), so install WSL2 if you can.

 - To open Windows PowerShell as Administrator, click Start, type PowerShell, and it should come up as the best match.
 Click "Run as Administrator",